Frequently Asked Questions

-Great Start to Quality allows you to search all licensed and registered providers in Michigan.
+Great Start to Quality allows you to search all licensed providers in Michigan.
 You can search in the ways that are most important to you, whether it is by area, providers who accept payments from the state or those who have experience working with children who have specific needs to be met.

 If a program is accredited it means they choose to be monitored at the national level, holding themselves to higher standards than what is required by the state licensing system.